All Games

 Parking & Alternative Transportation

-Lot 4 on Montcalm St. on the north side of the stadium provides special parking for individuals displaying valid handicapped placards and license plates.
-ADA spots are first come, first served, so arrive early.
+Parking near Ford Field can fill up quickly on game days, so planning ahead is essential.
+When you purchase your Lions tickets at GoTickets, you can also reserve Ford Field parking to guarantee a smooth arrival.
+Lot 4 on Montcalm Street, on the north side of the stadium, provides designated parking for individuals with valid handicapped placards — ADA spots are first come, first served, so arrive early.